16 Questions To Ask To Get To Know Someone Quickly

 Do you believe in second chances?

-Consider asking if someone believes in second chances.
-This question may give you insight into someone else's level of boundaries or what they will and won't accept from a relationship, from a friend, or from a family member.
+While this question may not be right in every scenario, those engaged in deeper conversations might explore the concept of second chances together.
+This question may give you insight into someone else's level of boundaries or what they will and won't accept from a relationship.

 What makes you feel accomplished?